tyronen/mlx/README.md

 ### Inference

-`python -m training.hn_predict.inference_preprocess` needs to run to prepare an inference cache.
-You will also need the model created by the training.

 ## UX server

 A simple server environment like AWS Lightsail will do the job.

 1. Install Docker Engine on your server.
 Docker should be runnable by someone other than root.
 Follow the instructions on the Docker website.
 2. Docker Desktop on your dev machine must have containerd enabled.
-2. Create a file `.env.prod` on the server containing:
+3. Create a file `.env.prod` on the server containing:

 ```
 RUNPOD_API_KEY=<your RunPod api key>